mlbowser/journal2020/content/Journal_2020.md

 Ed, Sarah, Dawn, and I surveyed Hakala plot HAK7 in a black spruce muskeg.
 Difficulties here illustrated problems with trying to use individual counts of some of these species.
-Especially with specie like grasses and *Ledum*, it was difficult to recognize individuals.
+Especially with species like grasses and *Ledum*, it was difficult to recognize individuals.
 For *Vaccinium vitis-idaea* we used basically a stem count.
 For *Ledum palustre* and grasses we used clumps of individuals, yielding a much